 Again, feel free to write me with additions.

-And here are a few books on friendship
+And here are a few books and other readings on friendship

 - Let’s Take the Long Way Home by Gail Caldwell

 - Finding True Friends Later In Life by Nancy A Shenkar (a blog post)